3 Easy Ways to Add Pinterest Board Pins to Divi Websites Without Plugins

 So how you do you create graphics that can be pinned on Pinterest Boards in Divi without ruining the look and feel of your site, and without having to add an additional plugin?

 Easy.
 Build them into your style or hide them.
 Let me show you how I do it.

 The first thing I do is create the graphic at the Pinterest preferred size of 735px (wide) x 1102px (high).
 I use Photoshop to create all my graphics, and then Short Pixel to image compress them even further.
-I have found Amazon has really good deals on Photoshop subscription plans.

 And before I forget, don’t forget to sign up for Tailwinds if you are serious about using Pinterest for yourself or your clients.
 The provided link will open in a new window so you can continue reading this tutorial.
 But click on it now so you don’t forget.